A Recipe for Improved Certifiable Robustness: Empirical evaluation of our model

 \section{Empirical evaluation of our model}

-We compare the empirical robustness of the proposed method with some recent work.
-We use \emph{AutoAttack} \citep{croce20evaluation}, an ensemble of diverse parameter-free attacks, to measure the empirical robustness and Table \ref{tbl:big2} present the results.
+As an evaluation of the empirical robustness of GloRo CHORD LiResNet in comparison with recent work, we use \emph{AutoAttack} \citep{croce20evaluation}, an ensemble of diverse parameter-free attacks.
+Table \ref{tbl:big2} presents the results.
 Results of SLL and SandWich come from \citet{wang2023direct}.
-We can find that our certification performance can be even higher than the empirical robustness performance of prior work.
+We find that not only does our model outperform prior work in terms of empirical robust accuracy, but additionally, when comparing Table~\ref{tbl:big2} to Table~\ref{tbl:big1} in Section~\ref{sec:exp.1}, our model's \emph{ceritified} robust performance (VRA) is higher than the \emph{empirical} robust performance of the prior work under comparison.